See Different is a national youth education initiative of the Canadian Centre for Diversity and Inclusion (CCDI), a registered national charity.

 Our purpose is to inspire a generation of Canadian youth to become dedicated and compassionate leaders who understand and seek to address systemic barriers to inclusion in Canadian society.

 In 2015, CCDI brought together a committee of DEI professionals to collaborate on a program for high school students in Canada, offered in-person, where students explored the concepts of identity, diversity and inclusion, power and privilege, conflict management, peer mediation and allyship.
 This program was called ‘See Different’ and ran for four years in high schools across Canada.
 The program ended in 2019, but after hearing from youth how impactful the program was for their schools and communities, CCDI made the decision to revitalize and update the program.

-This program is offered free of charge to youth in Canada between the ages of 15-24.
-This age range is based on the UN definition of youth, and exceptions will be considered on a case-by-case basis.
+The program has been redesigned as a virtual diversity, equity, and inclusion (DEI) training and certification program offered free of charge to youth in Canada between the ages of 15-24 (this age range is based on the UN definition of youth).
+The workshops are highly interactive and are delivered live over Zoom.

 Registration for the See Different program is now open.
 Registrations can be completed as a group or as an individual.

 If you have any questions or would like more information about the program, please contact [email protected]